Table of Contents

 entware— generic Linux packagestoltec-rm1— packages specific to the reMarkable 1toltec-rmall— packages compatible with all reMarkable devices

-From here you can install applications like KOReader directly, without touching SSH.
-KOReader adds support for CBR, CBZ, and Mobi e-book formats beyond the stock PDF and EPUB support.
+From here you can install apps like KOReader right away, without touching SSH.
+The stock device reads PDF and EPUB.
+KOReader adds CBR, CBZ, and Mobi e-book formats on top of that.

-In total, more than 1500 packages are available — ranging from Apache and Node.js to, predictably, Doom.
+In all, more than 1500 packages are on offer.
+They range from Apache and Node.js to, of course, Doom.

 Interesting packages